Tell Your Students to Trust Themselves!

 If Your Students Can Think, They Can Write

-The college essay is a thinking task as much as it is a writing task.
-And if your students can think, they can write.
+At its core, the college essay is all about reflection.
+It’s a thinking task as much as it is a writing task.
+Every student can think!
+And if they can think, they can write.
+Yes, it’s really that simple.

-There’s more about this, and other great tips for student and parents, in our book for students, How to Write an Effective College Application Essay: the Inside Scoop for Students.
+We’ve got a lot more to share, plus other great tips for student and parents, in our book for students, How to Write an Effective College Application Essay: the Inside Scoop for Students.
 You can download a free copy here.

 Feel free to share it with your families.